Governance

 Consensus Church Governance

-The CEC Consensus Government
+The AOCC Consensus Government

 The Patriarch’s Commission also presented the premise of Consensus Government:

 “The Church is governed at all levels by leaders who choose men to serve on councils.
 The Councils shall operate according to the rules of Consensus Government.
 Councils shall review and advise in matters such as finances, activities, ministries, strategies, growth and development of the church, and other matters of importance that may come before them.
-Consensus requires, honestly, accountability and
+Consensus requires, honestly, accountability and transparency.
+Consensus only works with accountability and transparency.
+The leader is accountable to his Council for the decisions made and resources used. “

-Sometimes these provinces are autonomous and sometimes they combine to form national churches which are autonomous.
-What it means for a province or national church to be “autonomous” is that there is no larger administrative unit that supervises it: no pope, no cardinals, no patriarch.
+Sometimes these regions are autonomous and sometimes they combine to form national churches which are autonomous.
+What it means for a region or national church to be “autonomous” is that there is no larger administrative unit that supervises it: no pope, no cardinals, no patriarch.
 Many parishes have only one parish church; some have more than one.
 There are many historical variations to this basic administrative scheme.
 Sometimes a diocese is divided into deaneries, or archdeaconries, and sometimes it is divided into archdeaconries which are in turn divided into deaneries.
 These divisions are not very important.

 The bishops are the spiritual successors of the Apostles, and the chain of consecration is called Apostolic Succession.
 The Greek word for Bishop is episkopos, which is the origin of the word “Episcopal”, and, for that matter, of the word “bishop”: in Latin it became “episcopus”, in Old English it was “biscop”, which came to be pronounced “bishop” and later spelled that way, too.

-The primary unit of organization and governance of the Anglican church is the diocese.
+The primary unit of organization and governance of the Orthodox church is the diocese.
 Presiding over each diocese is a bishop, who is called the diocesan bishop.
 Some dioceses have, in addition, other bishops, with titles such as Suffragan, Coadjutor, or Assistant Bishop.

-When dioceses are combined into provinces or national churches, there is another administrative layer.
+When dioceses are combined into a province or national churches, there is another administrative layer.
 This next level is administered typically by an Archbishop or Presiding Bishop.
-New Zealand in 1998 changed the title of its primate from Archbishop to Presiding Bishop; perhaps this is a trend in the former colonies.
 However, the important point is not the name, but whether the presiding bishop has metropolitan powers, i.e. some jurisdictional rights over the bishops in his province and their dioceses, or whether he is only the chairman of meetings of bishops.
-Another recent and controversial trend has been for presiding bishops not to have any diocese of their own.Each province or national church has a periodic meeting of its bishops, which event has a name like “General Synod” or “General Convention”.
-At these events the church forms its rules, ele

 Ecumenical Relationship

 Participation includes not only active leadership roles such as celebrant, con-celebrant, assisting clergy, preacher, and lector, but also participation as a member of the congregation or audience.
 While we respect those who embrace other religious traditions than our own, and desire to reach out to them with the love of Christ, we must ensure that our relationships with them honor and uphold our own religious tradition.
-Since CEC clergy minister in relation to, and with the permission of, their ecclesiastical authority, the Bishops are the final arbiters of these policies and procedures.
+Since AOCC clergy minister in relation to, and with the permission of, their ecclesiastical authority, the Bishops are the final arbiters of these policies and procedures.

-CECNA Organizational Structure
+AOCC-NA Organizational Structure

-While subscribing to the traditional and biblical understanding of ordained ministry by the imposition of hands for the consecrating of episkopoi (bishops), presbuteroi (pastor/priest), and diakonoi (deacons), we also recognize the recovery, within the charismatic movement, of the fivefold understanding of ministry expressed in Ephesians 4:11-13.
+While subscribing to the traditional and biblical understanding of ordained ministry by the imposition of hands for the consecrating of episkopoi (bishops), presbuteroi (pastor/priest), and diakonoi (deacons), we also recognize the recovery, within the Orthodox movement, of the fivefold understanding of ministry expressed in Ephesians 4:11-13.
 That is, we believe that the gifts of apostle, prophet, evangelist, pastor and teacher were designed for the edification of Christ’s Church until His coming again, and we anticipate these ministries, as well as other Gifts of the Holy Spirit, to be in operation–whether in the clergy or laity–in every healthy parish.